-Incorporates street style influenced movements and rhythms with an emphasis on execution, style, creativity, body isolations and control, rhythm, uniformity and musical interpretation.
-The uniformity of all movement throughout the performance should complement the beats and rhythm of the music.
-There is also an additional focus on athletic incorporations such as jumps, freezes, floor work and other skills.
+Incorporates authentic street style influenced movements with groove and style.
+An emphasis is on placed on group execution, including synchronization, uniformity and spacing.
+The choreography of a dynamic and effective routine utilizes musicality, staging, complexity of movement and athleticism.
 Distinctive clothing and accessories reflecting the Hip Hop Culture must be worn.
 See Score Sheet for more information.